The Washington Post: 20th century

-Following Graham's death in 1963, control of The Washington Post Company passed to his wife, Katharine Graham (1917–2001), who was also Eugene Meyer's daughter.
-Few women had run prominent national newspapers in the United States, and Katharine Graham described herself as particularly anxious about assuming this role.
+After Graham died in 1963, control of The Washington Post Company passed to his wife, Katharine Graham (1917–2001), who was also Eugene Meyer's daughter.
+Few women had run prominent national newspapers in the United States, and Katharine Graham said that she was particularly anxious about assuming this role.
 She served as publisher from 1969 to 1979.
 Graham took The Washington Post Company public on June 15, 1971, in the midst of the Pentagon Papers controversy.
 A total of 1,294,000 shares were offered to the public at $26 per share.
 By the end of Graham's tenure as CEO in 1991, the stock was worth $888 per share, not counting the effect of an intermediate 4:1 stock split.

 Graham also oversaw the Post company's diversification purchase of the for-profit education and training company Kaplan, Inc. for $40 million in 1984.
 Twenty years later, Kaplan had surpassed the Post newspaper as the company's leading contributor to income, and by 2010 Kaplan accounted for more than 60% of the entire company revenue stream.
 Executive editor Ben Bradlee put the newspaper's reputation and resources behind reporters Bob Woodward and Carl Bernstein, who, in a long series of articles, chipped away at the story behind the 1972 burglary of Democratic National Committee offices in the Watergate complex in Washington.
 The Posts dogged coverage of the story, the outcome of which ultimately played a major role in the resignation of President Richard Nixon, won the newspaper a Pulitzer Prize in 1973.

 In 1972, the "Book World" section was introduced with Pulitzer Prize-winning critic William McPherson as its first editor.
 It featured Pulitzer Prize-winning critics such as Jonathan Yardley and Michael Dirda, the latter of whom established his career as a critic at the Post.
 In 2009, after 37 years, with great reader outcries and protest, The Washington Post Book World as a standalone insert was discontinued, the last issue being Sunday, February 15, 2009, along with a general reorganization of the paper, such as placing the Sunday editorials on the back page of the main front section rather than the "Outlook" section and distributing some other locally oriented "op-ed" letters and commentaries in other sections.
 However, book reviews are still published in the Outlook section on Sundays and in the Style section the rest of the week, as well as online.

 Donald E. Graham, Katharine's son, succeeded her as a publisher in 1979.
 In 1995, the domain name washingtonpost.com was purchased.
 That same year, a failed effort to create an online news repository called Digital Ink launched.
-The following year it was shut down and the first website was launched in June 1996.
+The following year, it was shut down, and the first website was launched in June 1996.